DevOpsPlayground/DPG-Meetups-Next.js/README.md

 ### Prerequisites (Your own machine)
-This playground uses the following technology so you will need to check they are installed:
+This playground uses the following technologies so you will need to check they are installed:

 -   Web Browser
 -   Code IDE (we use VS Code)
--   Terminal (We use Bash)
+-   Terminal (we use Bash)
 -   Node.js

-_**Network**_  The following ports will be used for the application and testing:
+_**Network**_  The following ports will be used for application and testing:
 -   3000 -> React application
 -   3001 -> Next.js application

 # Getting Started

-The playground uses React 18 and Next.js 13.
-Although no existing knowledge of either will be needed for this playground it would be beneficial to have basic knowledge of Javascript.
+This playground uses React 18 and Next.js 13.
+Although no existing knowledge of either application is needed, a basic knowledge of Javascript is beneficial.

 # Introduction

-In this playground, we'll explore React Server Components using Next.js, a leading framework for server-side web application development.
+The goal of this playground is to explore React Server Components using Next.js, a leading framework for server-side web application development.

-In the first part of our session, we'll dive into the emerging trend in Front-End Development, focusing on the migration of logic from the client to the server.
-This strategic shift addresses common challenges such as slow load times and Search Engine Optimization concerns, offering potential solutions.
+In the first part of our session, we highlight the emerging trend in Front-End Development, focusing on the migration of logic from the client to the server.
+This strategic shift addresses common challenges such as slow load times and Search Engine Optimization concerns, and offers potential solutions.

-In the second part, we'll delve into React Server Components and their pivotal role in transforming React into a comprehensive full-stack framework.
+In the second part, we dive into React Server Components and their pivotal role in transforming React into a comprehensive full-stack framework.
 We'll unlock the possibilities offered by Server-Side Rendering and React Server Components, showcasing how this approach enables developers to tackle the aforementioned challenges in web development.

 # Part 1

-In this section, we will explore the inner workings of a traditional React application.
-Our focus will narrow down to a specific timeframe within the application's lifecycle, specifically the events that unfold between a user entering a URL into the browser and the moment they witness meaningful content on the page.
+In this section, we explore the inner workings of a traditional React application, focusing on a specific timeframe within the application's lifecycle - specifically the events that unfold between the moment a user enters a URL into the browser and when they witness meaningful content on the page.

 <p align="center">
 <img width="668" alt="Screenshot 2023-05-23 at 10 06 27" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/9db157cc-5d35-4171-8ebe-b741d77ec4d5">